klencode/MovieAPI/README.md

 ### Example 3: Saving Output

-You can save the output to a file:
+Since we're working with FastAPI, everything will be web-based (using uvicorn) but you can save the output to a file:

 ```python
 from project_name import main_function